 When a person inhales asthma triggers, such as pollen, the body reacts by releasing leukotrienes.

-Leukotrienes cause swelling and redness in the lungs and airways.
+Leukotrienes cause swelling and inflammation in the lungs and airways.
 The muscles in the airways tighten, resulting in asthma symptoms, including:

-When Singulair blocks leukotrines, it helps to prevent asthma symptoms.
+When Singulair blocks leukotrienes, it helps to prevent asthma symptoms.

 - a cough